tcrurav/xreate/README.md

 Create a .env file from the .env.example, and modify it according to the comments:

 ````
+cd backend
 cp .env.example .env
 ````

 **ATTENTION:** Line 19 in file backend/dockerfile will delete all data in API database.

 Uncomment line 19 and comment line 22 in file backend/dockerfile.
-Then run the following command:
+Then run from the project root directory the following command:

 ````
 sudo docker compose up